 Experts still question whether or not membrane stripping is really effective.
-A 2011 review of available studies concluded that the efficacy depends on how far along in pregnancy a woman is, and whether or not she uses other induction methods.
+A of available studies concluded that the efficacy depends on how far along in pregnancy a woman is, and whether or not she uses other induction methods.
 It’s most effective if she doesn’t.

 The JCGO study reported that after a membrane sweep, 90 percent of women delivered by 41 weeks compared to women who didn’t receive the membrane sweep.
 Of these, only 75 percent delivered by 41 weeks’ gestation.
 The goal is to stimulate labor and safely deliver before the pregnancy is beyond 41 weeks, and membrane stripping may occur as early as 39 weeks.

 Membrane stripping might be most effective for women who are past their due dates.
 One study found that membrane sweeping could increase the likelihood of spontaneous labor within 48 hours.